AverInformatics/sqlalchemy-redshift/docs/alembic.rst

 When you attempt unsupported operations, the dialect will:

-1. Generate a Python warning with instructions for manual migration
+1. **Raise a CommandError immediately** with detailed migration instructions
-2. Still generate the SQL (which will fail at runtime)
+2. **Prevent invalid migrations from being generated**
-3. Allow the migration file to be created for documentation purposes
+3. **Provide working example code** for the manual migration approach

 Manual Type Change Workaround
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^